crouchr/packer/blackrain14/README.md

 <spacebar><enter>",

-Packages will have been built on another Slackware node
+Packages will have been built on another Slackware node - called blackrain-builder (A Vagrant machine)